-Fear is natural, especially in response to things we don’t truly understand, or that which we feel we cannot control.
-Fear is a helpful ally— it can get us out of dire situations quickly.
-However, when fear is persistent, and out of proportion to the situation, it can begin to work against us by escalating to irrational behaviour and harmful action.
-More importantly, persistent stress depresses the immune system.
+Fear is natural, especially in response to things we don't understand or cannot control.
+Fear can even be a helpful ally— it can get us out of dire situations quickly.
+However, when fear is persistent and out of proportion to a situation, it can work against us by escalating to cause irrational behaviour and harmful reactions.
+Plus, persistent fear causes physiological stress that depresses the immune system.

 Arsenicum album 30C is for the person who, similar to Aconite, is panicked and fearful but their fears and anxiety are connected to a sense of loss of control, especially of their environment and surroundings.
 They might start cleaning, organizing, or delegating as a means to feel okay.
 They can be hyper-paranoid about germs or contagion, to the point of paranoia.
 They are afraid to be alone and may relieve anxiety by criticizing others.